Skip navigation

 Without surgery, there is a risk that some fat or part of the intestine will get stuck (incarcerated) in the hernia and become impossible to push back in.
 This is usually painful.
 The blood supply to this area may become cut off (strangulation).
 You may experience nausea or vomiting, and the bulging area may turn blue or a darker color due to loss of blood supply.
 This is a medical emergency and urgent surgery is needed.

-To avoid this problem, surgeons often recommend repairing the ventral hernia.
+To avoid this problem, surgeons often recommend repairing a ventral hernia before it becomes incarcerated.

 Get medical care right away if you have a hernia that does not get smaller when you are lying down or a hernia that you cannot push back in.